PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 To follow along with this documentation, you may want to crate your first mine as a test, with intentions of deleting it later.
 It may be easier to remove it, than to convert it over to a final product.
 The instructions here are informational, not focused on perfection.
 So after you figure out how to create your mines, you may want to provide more attention to the details to ensure they are perfect.
 But for now, the focus is on the commands.

-Please note that all command provide in this document will be treated as if they are in game.
-If you use them from console, then do not include the slash prefix.
+Please note that all command provide in this document will be written as if they were entered within the game.
+If you use some of them from the console, then do not include the slash prefix.
 I always include the slash prefix in the documentation so the commands stand out as being commands.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">